Staff

 New College LifeTrack

-learn more about Sandra Perkins
+Learn more about Sandra Perkins

-A native of Tuscaloosa, AL., Sandra Perkins received a B.S. in General Business Management from the University of Alabama’s School of Commerce and Business Administration.
-Married, with a grown daughter and son, she is also a Sunday School teacher and participates in many church community outreach projects.
+A native of Tuscaloosa, AL., Sandra Perkins received a B.S. in General Business Management from The University of Alabama’s School of Commerce and Business Administration.
+Married with a grown daughter and son, she is also a Sunday School teacher and participates in many church community outreach projects.

 Student Records Specialist